 Simple English definitions for legal terms

-Read a random definition: breach of promise
+Read a random definition: Keeper of the Briefs

 An advisory opinion is when a court gives its opinion on a legal question, but it's not a decision that has to be followed.
 It's like asking a teacher for their advice on a homework problem, but you don't have to do what they say.
 People ask for advisory opinions to help them understand what might happen if they go to court, without actually having to go through the whole process.
 Federal courts can't give advisory opinions, but state courts can if their state's rules allow it.